ur-fault/TMaze/README.md

     1. Run it one time only: `docker run --rm -it tmaze`
     1. Run it with persistent storage for config and saved data: `docker run -it --rm -v tmaze_data:/root/.config/tmaze tmaze`
         - In this case you can edit config using somthing like `docker run --rm -it -v tmaze_data:/root thinca/vim:latest`

+#### Controls:

+In Game:
+WASD or the Arrow Keys: Move
+Space: Switch between adventure and spectator modes
+QFL: Move Down
+ERP: Move Up
+SHIFT: Move all the way in a single direction

+In End Game Popup:
+Escape: Pause menu
+Enter or Space: Return to the main menu
+R: restart the game
+Q: quit the application